amybok/amybok/README.md

 ### Hi there 👋 Xin chào 👋
 ### About Me ☕
 Hi, I'm Amy Ly, a Software Engineer with a passion for mobile development, AI-driven solutions, and full-stack engineering.
-With a background in Artificial Intelligence (Master of IT, University of Melbourne) and Finance, I bring a unique blend of technical expertise and problem-solving skills.
+With a background in Artificial Intelligence (Master of IT, University of Melbourne) and professional services (Accounting & Finance), I bring a unique blend of technical expertise and problem-solving skills.

 Excited about building impactful, scalable, and accessible applications, especially in health tech and AI!
 Let's connect and collaborate! :bread: